ChimeHQ/TextFormation/README.md

 TextFormation is simple rule system that can be used to implement typing completions and whitespace control.
 Think matching "}" with "{" and indenting.

-Note that getting indenting correct in the general case may require parsing.
-It also typically needs some understanding of the user's preferences.
-The included `TextualIndenter` type has a pattern-based system that can perform sufficiently in many situations.
-It also includes some pre-defined patterns for some languages.

 ## Integration

 Swift Package Manager: